-The Battle of Los Angeles was an attempted military coup launched by an alliance of several major film studios against the city of Los Angeles in 68 BBO.
-Although the coup was ultimately unsuccessful, it still forced concessions from the U.S. government, which worked to change the social and political landscape of the region.
+The Battle of Los Angeles was an attempted military coup launched by an alliance of several major film studios against the city of Los Angeles in 1935.
+Although the coup was ultimately unsuccessful it still forced concessions from the U.S. government which worked to change the social and political landscape of the region, including ceding the entire city of Los Angeles to Hollywood control.
 It is considered one of the formative moments in Hollywood history.

-Using the same cover story, that a war movie was in production, each studio sunk a massive combined budget of five million dollars into hiring and outfitting private mercenary companies, bribing certain public officials, and otherwise laying the groundwork for their daring plan.
+Using the same cover story, that a war movie was in production, each studio sunk a combined budget of ten million dollars into hiring and outfitting private mercenary companies, bribing certain public officials, and otherwise laying the groundwork for their daring plan.

-On the morning of February 23rd 68 BBO, the three studio heads gathered for the planned assault.
-With a full third of their forces arriving dressed as vikings, a prolonged two-hour argument about what constitutes a "war movie" delayed matters, with Sylvester Bernard being overruled by the other two and forced to give his men actual firearms.
+On the morning of February 23, 1935, the three studio heads gathered on the outskirts of Studio City for the planned assault.
+With a full third of their forces arriving dressed as vikings, a prolonged two-hour argument about what constitutes a "war movie" delayed matters, with Sylvester Bernard eventually being overruled by the other two and forced to give his men actual firearms.
 With the element of surprise waning, the coup forces moved on their key target of city hall as fast as possible, with the intent of securing it and issuing demands with the city's major infrastructure under their control.

-The resulting agreement was signed by Thorn and Banks immediately, with Bernard to follow some hours later, after being promised fifty dollars if he just shut up and signed.
+The resulting agreement was signed by Thorn and Banks immediately, with Bernard to follow some hours later after being promised fifty dollars if he would just shut up and sign.